-There can be no assurance that we will not be a passive foreign investment company, or PFIC, for U.S. federal income tax purposes for any taxable year, which could result in adverse U.S. federal income tax consequences to U.S. holders of the ADSs or our ordinary shares.
+There can be no assurance that we will not be a passive foreign investment company, or PFIC, for U.S. federal income tax purposes for any taxable year, which could result in significant adverse U.S. federal income tax consequences to U.S. holders of the ADSs or our ordinary shares.

-A non-U.S. corporation, such as our company, will be considered a passive foreign investment company, or "PFIC," for any taxable year if either (i) 75% or more of its gross income is passive income or (ii) 50% or more of the value of its assets (generally determined on the basis of a quarterly average) during such year is attributable to assets that produce or are held for the production of passive income.
+A non-U.S. corporation, such as our company, will be considered a passive foreign investment company, or PFIC, for any taxable year if either (i) 75% or more of its gross income is passive income or (ii) 50% or more of the value of its assets (generally determined on the basis of a quarterly average) during such year is attributable to assets that produce or are held for the production of passive income.
 Although the law in this regard is not entirely clear, we treat the VIE and its subsidiaries as being owned by us for U.S. federal income tax purposes because we control its management decisions and are entitled to substantially all of the economic benefits associated with it.
 As a result, we consolidate its results of operations in the consolidated U.S. GAAP financial statements.
 If it were determined, however, that we are not the owner of the VIE for U.S. federal income tax purposes, we may be treated as a PFIC for the current taxable year and any subsequent taxable year.

-Assuming that we are the owner of the VIE for U.S. federal income tax purposes, we do not believe we were a PFIC for the taxable year ended December 31, 2022 and we do not expect to be a PFIC for the current taxable year or the foreseeable future.
-However, no assurance can be given in this regard because the determination of whether we will be or become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets.
+Assuming that we are the owner of the VIE for U.S. federal income tax purposes, we do not believe we were a PFIC for the taxable year ended December 31, 2023.
+However, no assurance can be given that we will not be or become a PFIC in the current or future taxable years because the determination of whether we will be or become a PFIC is a factual determination made annually that will depend, in part, upon the composition of our income and assets and the value of our assets.
 Fluctuations in the market price of the ADSs may cause us to be classified as a PFIC for the current or future taxable years because the value of our assets for purposes of the asset test, including the value of our goodwill and unbooked intangibles, may be determined by reference to the market price of the ADSs from time to time (which may be volatile).
-If our market capitalization subsequently declines, we may be or become classified as a PFIC for the current taxable years.
+In light of recent declines in the market price of our ADSs, our risk of becoming a PFIC has increased.
+The market price of our ADSs may continue to fluctuate considerably and, consequently, we cannot assure you of our PFIC status for any taxable year.
 Furthermore, the composition of our income and assets may also be affected by how, and how quickly, we use our liquid assets.
 Under circumstances where our revenue from activities that produce passive income significantly increases relative to our revenue from activities that produce non-passive income, or where we determine not to deploy significant amounts of cash for active purposes, our risk of becoming classified as a PFIC may substantially increase.

-If we were treated as a PFIC for any taxable year during which a U.S. investor held an ADS or an ordinary share, certain adverse U.S. federal income tax consequences could apply to the U.S. Holder.
+If we were treated as a PFIC for any taxable year during which a U.S. Holder (as defined in "Item 10.
+Additional Information-E. Taxation-United States Federal Income Tax Considerations-General") held an ADS or an ordinary share, certain significant adverse U.S. federal income tax consequences could apply to the U.S. Holder.
 See "Item 10.
 Additional Information-E. Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules."